rioliu/easytest/README.md

 # easytest

 This project is a quick start framework to develop automation test project. especially for REST and Selenium Tests.
+More design please check this article https://www.linkedin.com/pulse/common-design-automation-test-rio-liu/

 - com.rioliu.test.config.TestContext.java